executive-consultants-of-los-angeles/r-sum-/README.md

 Author Information
 ------------------

-Written by Edward Harris for ECLA.
+Written by Alex Harris for the Executive Consultants of Los Angeles.